intel/ipmctl/README.md

 ### libsafec

 ipmctl requires libsafec as a dependency.

 libsafec is availible on Fedora.

 EPEL 7 packages can be found at: https://copr.fedorainfracloud.org/coprs/jhli/safeclib/

 OpenSUSE and SLES packages can be found at: https://build.opensuse.org/package/show/home:jhli/safeclib

 Ubuntu packages can be found at: https://launchpad.net/~jhli/+archive/ubuntu/libsafec

+Alternately, -DSAFECLIB_SRC_DOWNLOAD_AND_STATIC_LINK=ON to download sources and statically link to safeclib

 ## Build